z3l4w5/tintin-space/content/docs/part1/chapter8/8/_index.md

 # 8.8 Adding nested dependencies

-With Hugo Modules so far, we have been able to load the theme dynamically and pro- vide some level of checks (like the minimum Hugo version needed) for the theme to be used correctly.
+With Hugo Modules so far, we have been able to load the theme dynamically and provide some level of checks (like the minimum Hugo version needed) for the theme to be used correctly.
 The main power of Hugo Modules is the ability for the theme to have its own dependencies, which we will use now.
 Because turning a theme into a Hugo module makes it possible for theme-specific dependencies, these will be pulled into the website when installing the theme.
 In Hugo, we can have various module dependencies from templates and content to JavaScript and CSS.

 We can mount dependencies from any folder in a dependency to any location in our website.
 Hugo Modules coupled with Hugo Pipes can act as a lightweight bundler for linking to and bringing in resources (for example, themes, layouts, assets, content) for our website as an alternative to the npm plus webpack ecosystem in JavaScript or to RubyGems Sprockets in Ruby/Rails.
 Unlike asset systems that force content to mount to a specific folder (for example, node_modules in JavaScript), Hugo Modules can map to anywhere in its filesystem.
 We can import the asset template files (*.css.tpl) into the assets folder to use them on the website.